 Compiler is a platform for the production and presentation of new media art and dialogue.
 Led by Tanya Boyarkina, Oscar Cass-Darweish and Eleanor Chownsmith, the group’s artistic and curatorial practice investigates the socio-political challenges raised by digital culture.

-Tanya Boyarkina is a Russian-born London-based audiovisual artist and curator facilitating projects that broaden access to the arts through digital technology.
+Tanya Boyarkina is a Russian-born London-based audiovisual artist, curator and facilitator.
+She is passionate about projects that broaden access to the arts through digital technology and collaboration.

 Oscar Cass-Darweish is a London-based artist interested in ways that code can affect perceptual experience.